 The financial statements are prepared in accordance with and comply with International Financial Reporting Standards (IFRS).
-The financial statements are presented in millions of Kenya Shillings (KShs million) and are prepared under the historical cost convention except for measurement at fair value of certain investments.
+The financial statements are presented in millions of Kenya Shillings (KShs million) and are prepared under the historical cost convention except for measurement at fair value of certain investments and revaluation of property and equipment.